templado/documentation/README.md

 **outside** of the user element.
 This can be quite useful if you have the need to reference the user property several times (or in several places) within your template.

----
+#### Resource

-The second special attribute is called "resource".
+Let's move on to the "resource" attribute.
 It is similar to prefix in that it is also used in place of the property attribute, and it is also a way that we can reference a property's methods elsewhere in our template.
-The important difference is that resource tells Templado to look back to our main (*top level*) View Model.
+The important difference is that "resource" tells Templado to look back to our main (*top level*) View Model.
 This is quite useful in situations where a property is nested within the scope of another property in your template.

 Let's say that you want to display "user" information in two (*or more*) different sections in your template.
 And each